sz128/NLU_datasets_with_task_oriented_dialogue/README.md

 # NLU datasets for task-oriented dialogue

 Datasets of natural language understanding and dialogue state tracking for task-oriented dialogue, which can be used in research.
+There are some other survey of datasets in respective of diaogue system, like [AtmaHou's Task-Oriented-Dialogue-Dataset-Survey](https://github.com/AtmaHou/Task-Oriented-Dialogue-Dataset-Survey).
+But we focus on how to build a semantic parser for spoken dialogue system.

 If you want to know more about NLU of task-oriented dialogue, please see [recommended papers](https://github.com/sz128/Natural-language-understanding-papers).